 “Can my pet overdose by taking too much CBD oil?”

-The Animal Poison Control Center has reported an increased number of calls regarding overdose symptoms of CBD ingestion, especially in dogs.
+This report from the Animal Poison Control Center outlines an increased number of calls regarding overdose symptoms of CBD, which seems to present more strongly in dogs.

 The adverse reactions to CBD in pets include: